adzejs/adze/docs/config/README.md

 ## Filters

-Filters are used with [Shed](shed-concepts.md) to determine whether logs are allowed to print to the console/terminal based on their log level, [label](../guide/modifiers.md#label), or [namespace](../guide/modifiers.md#namespace-ns).
+Filters determine whether logs are allowed to print to the console/terminal based on their log level, [label](../guide/modifiers.md#label), or [namespace](../guide/modifiers.md#namespace-ns).
 When filtering levels, you can provide a [level filter](../guide/data.md#level-filter) data type.

 Each filter type can specify and `include` or `exclude` statement.
 Include tells Adze to only render logs that are included in the value set.
 Exclude says to not render any logs that are included in the value set.
 If both are specified, include takes precedence over exclude in case of conflicts.